dylanell/tensorflow-vs-pytorch/README.md

 ### Environment:

-1. Python 3.7.4
+- Python 3.7.4

 ### Python Packages:

-1. torch
+- torch
-2. torchvision
+- torchvision
-3. tensorflow
+- tensorflow
-4. pandas
+- pandas
-5. PIL
+- PIL

 ### Image Dataset Format:

 This project assumes you have the MNIST dataset pre-configured locally on your machine in the format described below.
-My [dataset-helpers](https://github.com/dylanell/dataset-helpers) Github project also contains tools that perform this local configuration automatically within the `mnist` directory.
+My [dataset-helpers](https://github.com/dylanell/dataset-helpers) Github project also contains tools that perform this local configuration automatically within the `mnist` directory of the project.

 The MNIST dataset consists of images of written numbers (0-9) with corresponding labels.
 The dataset can be accessed a number of ways using Python packages (`mnist`, `torchvision`, `tensorflow_datasets`, etc.), or it can be downloaded directly from the [MNIST homepage](http://yann.lecun.com/exdb/mnist/).
 In order to demonstrate an image-based data pipeline in a standard way and demonstrate how to use memory-efficient dataloaders in both TensorFlow and Pytorch, we organize the MNIST dataset into training/testing directories of raw image files (`png` or `jpg`) accompanied by a `csv` file listing one-to-one correspondences between the image file names and their label.
 In general, this "generic image dataset format" is summarized by the directory tree structure below.